moisesriestra/moodle-early-performance-prediction/README.md

 ## Data

 This dataset is based on processing several log information stored in Moodle database.
-The original file is to big to be uploaded here but it could be downloaded from the following link: [dump_database](https://storage.googleapis.com/dissertation-data/dissertation-export/mysql-export)
+The original file is to big to be uploaded here but it could be downloaded from the following link: [dump_mysql](https://storage.googleapis.com/dissertation-data/dissertation-export/mysql-export)

 This file is a MySQL dump that has all the necessary information to generate the datasets shown in the following folders.

+If you prefer a PostgreSQL dump it could be downloaded from [dump_postgresql](https://storage.googleapis.com/dissertation-data/dissertation-export/192.168.25.168_moodle2014anonimo_2015-10-26_18h28m00s.pg_dump.sql.zip)

 ### Supervised dataset